pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 How much time do you spend trying to answer a question before you ask for help?
 How do you monitor how much time you spend solving problems?

+# topic Mars landing Perserverance

+# topic learning to drive
+* How long have you been driving?

 # topic digital marketing
 * What will be the impact of AI on digital marketing?